jaybeeuu/jaybeeuu-dev/packages/posts/src/the-rewrite.md

 your PO will still want features developed.
 So the grand rewrite is impossible.
 Instead aim for the more pragmatic approach:

 1. Be A Good Scout - leave things tidier than you found it.
-So anything you touch during your stories should move to redux if it's relevant and doesn't take too long to do.
+So anything you touch during your stories should move to Redux if it's relevant and doesn't take too long to do.
 If it would slow you down too much then make a story.
 (This applies to everything in your coding life, from unit tests, to refactoring to documentation.
 You should aim to increase value every time you touch a codebase. and a well maintained, tidy, codebase has more value than the other kind.)